 The step screen was operating and wastes were fully contained.
-Contractors were on site to carry out maintenance around the inlet.
-Pond influent flow was a reasonably clear, light grey, with an estimated flow rate of 4 L/s.
-The pond was bright green and turbid.
-Approximately 25 mallard ducks were present on the pond surface.
-Sheep were grazing the WWTP surrounds and no issues were noted.
+The influent flow was a light grey colour with an estimated flow rate of 3 L/s.
+The ponds were turbid green.
+Wildlife consisted of 20 mallard ducks.

-The discharge flow rate into the Kaupokonui River was estimated at 2.5 L/sec and no visual environmental effect was observed in the receiving waters.
+The discharge flow rate into the Kaupokonui River was estimated at 1.5 L/s with no visual environmental effects on the receiving waters observed.